Speak Out Against Domestic Violence

 Domestic violence is an epidemic: one in four women worldwide will be a victim of domestic abuse in her lifetime.
 It does not discriminate and it can affect anyone, regardless of income, race, ethnicity, sexual orientation, or religion.

 What’s more, domestic violence has historically been a taboo subject, but in 2004, the Avon Foundation for Women set out to change that, launching the Avon Speak Out Against Domestic Violence program.
 Speak Out builds awareness, educates, and develops and implements prevention and direct service programs.
 Some of these projects are global, focused on ending gender-based violence and strengthening domestic violence laws.

-Avon and the Avon Foundation for Women have contributed nearly $60 million globally to support these goals, which includes nearly $40 million dedicated to U.S. programs.
-In 2015 alone, the Avon Foundation’s Speak Out program funded 86 grants aimed at ending domestic violence or supporting survivors in 26 states and Puerto Rico, totaling $2.8 million.
+Avon and the Avon Foundation for Women have contributed more than $60 million globally to support these goals, which includes more than $40 million dedicated to U.S. programs.

-The Avon Foundation currently funds domestic violence programs in four core areas:
+The Avon Foundation funds programs to eradicate gender-based violence in three core areas: